AFLplusplus/AFLplusplus/docs/env_variables.md

     a modest security risk on multi-user systems with rogue users, but should be safe on dedicated fuzzing boxes.

+  - `AFL_PRINT_FILENAMES` prints each filename to stdout, as it gets processed.
+    This can help when embedding `afl-cmin` or `afl-showmap` in other scripts scripting.

 ## 7) Settings for afl-tmin

 Virtually nothing to play with.
 Well, in QEMU mode (`-Q`), `AFL_PATH` will be